 A huge Hungarian celebration of Székler people is coming to Manchester this summer, shedding a spotlight on the little known culture of the Hungarians that reside in Transylvania.
-Taking place at Cathedral Gardens – which is also home to the Manchester Food & Drink Festival and beloved Italian food festival, Festa Italiana – Góbéfest will combine food, drink, live folk music and dancing, bringing the very best of the Székler culture back to the city.
+Taking place at Cathedral Gardens – which was also home to the Manchester Food & Drink Festival and beloved Italian food festival, Festa Italiana – Góbéfest will combine food, drink, live folk music and dancing, bringing the very best of the Székler culture back to the city.

 This year’s festival will mark Góbéfest’s seventh year in Manchester, after launching in Albert Square back in spring 2017 when it attracted over 10,000 people to the event.
 Since then, the event has attracted thousands more visitors, and promises to be a “unique celebration, offering a dazzling extravaganza of music, dance, cuisine and multicultural activities, captivating the whole family with the authentic and diverse sounds, tastes and flavours of Transylvania and the Carpathian Basin.”